Parchive/par2cmdline/README.md

-    -N       : data skipping (find badly mispositioned data blocks) -S<n>    : Skip leaway (distance +/- from expected block position) -B<path> : Set the basepath to use as reference for the datafiles --       : Treat all remaining CommandLine as filenames
+    -N       : data skipping (find badly mispositioned data blocks) -S<n>    : Skip leaway (distance +/- from expected block position) -B<path> : Set the basepath to use as reference for the datafiles --       : Treat all following arguments as filenames

-If you wish to create par2 files for a single source file, you may leave out the name of the par2 file from the command line. par2cmdline will then assume that you wish to base the filenames for the par2 files on the name of the source file.
+If you wish to create PAR2 files for a single source file, you may leave out the name of the PAR2 file from the command line. par2cmdline will then assume that you wish to base the filenames for the PAR2 files on the name of the source file.

 You may also leave off the .par2 file extension when verifying and repairing.

-##Creating par2 files
+##Creating PAR2 files

 With PAR 2.0 you can create PAR2 recovery files for as few as 1 or as many as 32768 files.
 If you wanted to create PAR1 recovery files for a single file you were forced to split the file into muliple parts and RAR was frequently used for this purpose.
 You do NOT need to split files with PAR 2.0.